-Guinea pigs (Cavia porcellus) are small rodents raised in the South American Andes mountains primarily for food.
+Guinea pigs (Cavia porcellus) are small rodents raised in the South American Andes mountains not as friendly pets, but primarily for dinner.
 Called cuys, they reproduce rapidly and have large litters.
-Today they are connected with religious ceremonies throughout South America, including feasts associated with Christmas, Easter, Carnival and Corpus Christi.
+Today guinea pig feasts are connected with religious ceremonies throughout South America, including feasts associated with Christmas, Easter, Carnival and Corpus Christi.

 Modern domesticated adult Andean guinea pigs range from eight to eleven inches long and weigh between one and two pounds.
 They live in harems, approximately one male to seven females.
 Litters are generally three to four pups, and sometimes as many as eight; the gestation period is three months.
 Their lifespan is between five and seven years.

 Domestication Date and Location

 Guinea pigs were domesticated from the wild cavy (most likely Cavia tschudii, although some scholars suggest Cavia aperea), found today in the western (C. tschudii) or central (C. aperea) Andes.
 Scholars believe that domestication occurred between 5,000 and 7,000 years ago, in the Andes.
 Changes identified as the effects of domestication are increased body size and litter size, changes in behavior and hair coloration.
 Cuys are naturally gray, domesticated cuys have multicolored or white hair.

 Guinea Pig Behavior and Keeping them in the Andes